Pentagon faces demands for details on deadly attack in Niger

-WASHINGTON (AP) — The Trump administration had no answers Thursday to key questions two weeks after an ambush in the African nation of Niger killed four U.S. soldiers, prompting demands in Congress for details, complaints of Pentagon stonewalling and a comparison to the 2012 Benghazi attack.
-The White House defended itself, saying an investigation would eventually offer clarity.
+WASHINGTON (AP) — Members of Congress are demanding answers two weeks after an ambush in the African nation of Niger killed four U.S. soldiers, with one top lawmaker even threatening subpoenas.
+The White House defended the slow pace of information, saying an investigation would eventually offer clarity about a tragedy that has morphed into a political dispute in the United States.

 Among the unresolved inquiries: Why were the Americans apparently caught by surprise?
-Why was one soldier apparently left behind when the others’ bodies were evacuated after the shooting stopped?
+Why did it take two additional days to recover one of the four bodies after the shooting stopped?
 Was the Islamic State responsible?

 The confusion over what happened in a remote corner of Niger, where few Americans travel, has increasingly dogged President Donald Trump, who was silent about the deaths for more than a week.